DM will observe Focus Friday.

 Emergencies and on call¶

 There may on occasion be an emergency, urgent bug, machine failure, fire, flooding etc. In this case it is OK to make Friday noisy.
+This may include a post to public slack support channel.
 As we approach operations there may also be agreed people on call who may need to respond to communications even on a focus day.

 Though we did one experimental day and changed the rules according to feedback we assume there may be more refinements needed to get this correct.
 Feedback on the form and format of the day is welcome and may be sent to your T/CAM or directly to William O’Mullane.
 This concept will then be reassessed in the DMLT Face to Face meeting in Nov 2020.